sufangmu/sufangmu.github.io/docs/english/NCE/NCE3.md

 ## 07 Mutilated Ladies

-People who live in Britain needn't despair when they make mistakes like this (and a lot of people do)!
+People who live in Britain needn't despair when they make mistakes like this and a lot of people do!
-Fortunately for them, the Bank of England has a team called Mutilated(残废的) Ladies which deals with claims from people who fed their money to a machine or to their dog.
+Fortunately for them, the Bank of England has a team called Mutilated(残废的) Ladies which <u>deals with</u> claims(索赔) from people (who fed(feed,饲养) their money to a machine or to their dog).
-Dogs, it seems, love to chew up money!
+Dogs, it seems, love to <u>chew up</u> money!
-A recent case concerns Jane Butlin whose fiance, John, runs a successful furniture business.
+A recent case concerns Jane Butlin (whose fiance(未婚夫), John, runs a successful furniture business).
-John had a very good day and put his wallet containing ￡3, 000 into the microwave oven for safekeeping.
+John had a very good day and put his wallet containing ￡3, 000 into the <u>microwave oven</u>(微波炉) for safekeeping(保管).
 Then he and Jane went horse-riding.
 When they got home, Jane cooked their dinner in the microwave oven and without realizing it, cooked her fiance's wallet as well.
-Imagine their dismay when they found a beautifully-cooked wallet and notes turned to ash!
+<u>Imagine their dismay when</u> they found a beautifully-cooked wallet and notes turned to ash(灰)!
-John went to see his bank manager who sent the remains of wallet and the money to the special department of the Bank of England in Newcastle: the Mutilated Ladies!
+John went to see his bank manager who <u>sent</u> the remains of wallet and the money
+<u>to</u> the special department of the Bank of England in Newcastle: the Mutilated Ladies!
 They examined the remains and John got all his money back.
-'So long as there's something to identify, we will give people their money back,' said a spokeswoman for the Bank.
+'So long as there's something to identify, we will give people their money back,' said a spokeswoman(女发言人) for the Bank.
 'Last year, we paid ￡1.5 million on 21,000 claims.'

+### Expressions

+- chewing gum 口香糖

+- for safekeeping

+- deal with

+- go doing…

+- Imagine sb’s dismay when

+- so long as... 只要

 ## 08 A Famous Monastery

-The Great St.Bernard Pass connects Switzerland to Italy.
+The Great St.Bernard Pass(圣伯纳德山口) connects Switzerland to Italy.
 At 2,473 metres, it is the highest mountain pass in Europe.
-The famous monastery of St.Bernard, which was founded in the eleventh century, lies about a mile away.
+The famous monastery(修道院) of St.Bernard,
+(which was founded in the eleventh century), lies about a mile away.
-For hundreds of years, St.Bernard dogs have saved the lives of travellers crossing the dangerous Pass.
+For hundreds of years, St.Bernard dogs have saved the lives of travellers (crossing the dangerous Pass).
 These friendly dogs, which were first brought from Asia, were used as watchdogs even in Roman times.
 Now that a tunnel has been built through the mountains, the Pass is less dangerous, but each year, the dogs are still sent out into the snow whenever a traveller is in difficulty.
 Despite the new tunnel,
-there are still a few people who rashly attempt to cross the Pass on foot.
+there are still a few people (who rashly(鲁莽地) attempt to cross the Pass on foot).
 During the summer months, the monastery is very busy, for it is visited by thousands of people who cross the Pass in cars.
-As there are so many people about, the dogs have to be kept in a special enclosure.
+As there are so many people about(在附近), the dogs have to be kept in a special enclosure(围场).
 In winter, however, life at the monastery is quite different.
 The temperature drops to -30 degrees, and very few people attempt to cross the Pass.
-The monks prefer winter to summer for they have more privacy.
+The monks(僧侣) prefer winter to summer for they have more privacy(隐私).
-The dogs have greater freedom, too, for they are allowed to wander outside their enclosure.
+The dogs have greater freedom, too, for they are allowed to wander(溜达) outside their enclosure.
-The only regular visitors to the monastery in winter are parties of skiers who go there at Christmas and Easter.
+The only regular visitors to the monastery in winter are parties of skiers(滑雪的人) who go there at Christmas and Easter(复活节).
 These young people,
-who love the peace of the mountains, always receive a warm welcome at St.Bernard's monastery.
+who love the peace(平静) of the mountains, always receive a warm welcome at St.Bernard's monastery.

+### Expressions

+- Can I get some privacy?
+- connect a to b
+- for hundreds of years
+- Now that + 从句 由于
+- attempt to do sth.
+- be in difficulty
+- receive a warm welcome

 ## 09 Flying Cats

-Cats never fail to fascinate human beings.
+Cats never fail to fascinate(吸引) human beings.
-They can be friendly and affectionate towards humans, but they lead mysterious lives of their own as well.
+They can be friendly and affectionate(深情的) towards humans, but they lead mysterious(神秘的) lives of their own as well.
 They never become submissive like dogs and horses.
 As a result, humans have learned to respect feline independence.
 Most cats remain suspicious of humans all their lives.